ArthasMil/AACVP-MVSNet/README.md

 The original paper could be found [here](https://arxiv.org/abs/2011.12722).

 ---
-## NOTE: the code would be open source as soons as it's accpeted.
+## NOTE: the code of AACVP-MVSNet on DTU dataset along with pretrained model would be open-source as soons as our paper is accpeted.

 ## 0. Introduction